juniway/leetcoding/array/README.md

-Array is the most foundamental data structure in programming world.
+Array is a sequential collection that allows random access